 For many of us, especially seniors, winter may be cozy, but also painful.
 Many describe winters as cold, tight, achy, and painful.
-Through various surveys, it has been found that more than 42 percent of people said that during winters, their hip, knee, or back pain trigger up.
+Through various surveys, it has been found that more than 42 percent of people said that during winters, their hip, knee, or back pain triggers up.
 Due to low temperatures and severe cold, our muscles also lose heat and start contracting.
 It results in making you feel tight everywhere, including in your joints.
 This affects your movements and results in severe pain.

-The saddest part of winter is people arthritis suffer the most during this weather.
+The saddest part of winter is people with arthritis suffer the most during this weather.
 In the human body, joints are the parts where our bones join with the other.
-These are joints only that allows all the bones to move freely, such as shoulders, hips, elbows, knees.
+These are joints only that allow all the bones to move freely, such as shoulders, hips, elbows, knees.
 As winter approaches and the temperature starts falling, our body automatically lowers the movement of blood.
-Thus, the movement of blood in all the parts of our body gets affected, and our hands & feet receive less blood flow relative to the quantity of blood flows into the heart and lungs.
+Thus, the movement of blood in all the parts of our body gets affected, and our hands & feet receive less blood flow relative to the quantity of blood that flows into the heart and lungs.

 Joint pain is often considered as the direct result of unusual blood supply in the body.
 The various organization has conducted corroborative research’s evidence that the cold season increases pain and changes in joint fluid thickness.
 Some studies have also found that there is a strong relationship between arthritis flare-ups, short, wet, and cold days.

-Besides decreasing temperature, there are various other factors also which equally contribute to the joint pains.
+Besides decreasing temperature, there are various other factors also which equally contribute to joint pains.
 Here are some of the possible types of joint pains one can experience during winters:

 Gout is the most painful form of arthritis, and if left untreated, then it can completely damage your joints.
-Mostly, untreated gouts may result in deposition of urate crystals, which forms under the skin in nodules called tophi.
+Mostly, untreated gouts may result in the deposition of urate crystals, which forms under the skin in nodules called tophi.
 When one is suffering from acute gout attacks, he will experience a rapid onset of pain in the affected joint, which will be followed by swelling, reddish discoloration, warmth, and marked tenderness.

 It is the most common arthritis which is affecting millions of people all over the world.
 It results when the cartilage that normally protects the joints breaks down.
 Due to this, bones start directly rubbing against each other, which results in pain & swelling.
 Mostly, senior people suffer from it, but it can also appear in all ages.
 It is affecting the knees, hips, the base of the thumb, lower back, neck, fingers, and big toe particularly.